chethanr98/FROLS/README.md

 # FROLS

-FROLS Algorithm to fit an NARX Model
+Implemented the FROLS algorithm to fit an NARX model in MATLAB.